-It’s all we’ve been talking about this month, as we moved our business “up into the Cloud.”
+It’s all we’ve been talking about this month and how we moved our business “up into the Cloud”.

 Storing data online in the Cloud has so many benefits for your business, such as greater accessibility and reliable protection for data backup.